4 Bloggers Talk Periods Post-Pregnancy And Babies: What Happens?

 Alison Perry – Not Another Mummy Blog

-Stunning, colour-pop pics, family adventures and friendly advice feature on this ex-magazine journo’s blog and insta feed.
+Stunning, color-pop pics, family adventures and friendly advice feature on this ex-magazine journo’s blog and insta feed.
 Follow Alison as she documents everyday life with a six year old alongside dozens of pretty doorways and a truckload of tea and cake.
 Love it.

 “My periods have always been heavy and painful – I suffer from PCOS and endometriosis – so not having periods when I was a breastfeeding new mum was great.
 When they returned, they seemed even heavier and more painful than before – which I managed by going on the Pill for three months at a time under doctor’s orders.
 One good change is that they are much shorter than before – so at least they’re out of the way quickly each month.”